 So, pack up that potato salad and your favourite picnic blanket and head to Alki to enjoy this classic Seattle spot (Space Needle included).

 The Base of the Space Needle

-No visit to Seattle would be complete without visiting the Space Needle.
+No visit to Seattle would be complete without visiting the Space Needle, a popular first stop for day-trippers to Seattle.
 As it happens, the area around the base of the iconic Seattle landmark is a fantastic place to hang out and have a picnic.

 The Space Needle is part of the Seattle Center complex, which includes other landmarks such as the Chihuly Glass Garden, the Museum of Pop Culture, and the Pacific Science Center.
 While all of these are worth exploring, the best place to sit and have a picnic is on the grass lawn surrounding the Space Needle itself.

 It’s an excellent spot for a picnic because you can enjoy the vertigo-inducing view of staring up at the 605 ft structure, and the people watching in the area of the city is top-notch.

 Throughout the summer, there are festivals most weekends and always plenty of street musicians.
 You’ll see students on camp field trips, tourists queuing to take the elevator to the top, and so many people soaking up the atmosphere in what is undoubtedly the beating heart of the city.

 Just around the corner is the Artists at Play playground, arguably one of the world’s coolest playgrounds.